hamidgasmi/training.computerscience.cloud.aws/README.md

 - On Demand:
 	- It allows to pay a fixed rate by second with a minimum of 60 seconds
-    - No commitment and it is the default
+    - No commitment and It's the default
     - Use cases:
         - Application with short term, spiky, or unpredictable workloads that can't be interrupted
         - Application being developed or tested on Amazon EC2 for the 1st time
 - Spot:
     - It enables to bid whatever price we want for instance capacity
-	- It is exactly like the stock market: it goes up and down (The price moves around)
+	- It's exactly like the stock market: it goes up and down (The price moves around)
 	- When Amazon have excess capacity (there're available EC2 servers capacity.
 Not used)
 	- Amazon drops then the price of their EC2 instances to try and get people to use that spare capacity
 	- The maximum price indicate the highest amount the customer is willing to pay for an EC2 instance